nextensio/docs/content/en/Architecture/policyattr/_index.md

 A nextensio policy basically takes an input and evaluates it using rules that implement some logic, either for routing or access control.
-The input consists of user attributes plus either the name of the host/service being accessed (in case of a Route policy) or the AppGroup ID being accessed (in case of the Access policy).
+The input consists of user attributes plus either the name of the App being accessed (in case of a Route policy) or the AppGroup ID being accessed (in case of the Access policy).
 The policy rules are written in a language called Rego, an industry standard developed as part of the Open Policy Agent (OPA).
+Nextensio provides an 'Easy' mode that hides the OPA policy language and instead allows creation of a policy via simple rules through a graphical interface.
+Each rule consists of one or more expressions where an expression matches a specific user attribute to one or more values.

 At a high level, there are two strategies for implementing any policy:
 * hardcode the values to match within the rules so that the policy is self contained
 * reference external data in the rules to get the values to match.
-The reference data may be a file with host attribute records or a file with AppGroup attribute records
+The reference data may be a file with App attribute records or a file with AppGroup attribute records

-Which strategy is chosen depends entirely on which one is easier to manage, driven by the scale of hosts and AppGroup IDs.
-Note that one can also use a combination of the two strategies - one strategy for the Route policy and the other for the Access policy (or vice versa).
+The 'Easy' mode adopts the first strategy, doing away with the need to maintain App and AppGroup attributes and allowing the policy to be defined via higher level rules.
-It is of course also possible to maintain the reference data files for host and AppGroup attributes but ignore them in the policies by using hardcoded values.
+The 'Expert' mode adopts the second strategy, giving the user the full flexibility of using OPA's Rego language to write the policies and reference App and AppGroup attribute files.

-Each customer can decide what works best for them and change strategies if and when needed.
+Which strategy is chosen depends entirely on which one the customer is more comfortable with, driven by familiarity with Rego and the scale of App and AppGroup IDs.
+We expect that customers will start with the 'Easy' mode and migrate to the 'Expert' mode later when they become more familiar with attributes and the policy language.

 ### Access control by Appgroup IDs (Connectors)